 - Snag some Oscillococcinum (by Boiron), a homeopathic remedy that can be taken as soon as possible after flu symptoms appear to lessen the effects.
 It’s been said to work better the sooner you take it, so this is one that you may want to have on hand if you intend to use it!

-- Take an NAC (N-acetyl cysteine) supplement, which is a staple in our home, for it’s detoxifying effects and beyond.
-It can also be used to assist in thinning mucus!
+- Take an NAC (N-acetyl cysteine) supplement.
+This is a staple in our home for it’s detoxifying effects and beyond.
+It can also be used to assist in thinning mucus.

 - Suck on a Thieves Cough Drop from Young Living.
 They contain all the power of essential oils without the added junk.

-- Soak yourself in a relaxing Epsom salt bath, which can help to sooth achy muscles, detoxify your body and help you get a good night’s sleep so that you can recover faster.
+- Soak yourself in a relaxing Epsom salt bath.
+It can help to sooth achy muscles, detoxify your body and help you get a good night’s sleep so that you can recover faster.

 - Let a fever do its job.
 It is our body’s natural response to infection and our immune system doing what it was created to do.